Council of Five Elders: Kobayakawa Takakage

-Kobayakawa Takakage (Japanese: 小早川 隆景) was a samurai and daimyō (feudal lord) during the Sengoku period and Azuchi–Momoyama period.
+Kobayakawa Takakage was a samurai and daimyō (feudal lord) during the Sengoku period and Azuchi–Momoyama period.
 At first he fought against Hideyoshi as he was the one holding the power in the Mōri family, but after the Battle of Shizugatake, he decided to submit to Hideyoshi.
 Under Hideyoshi's rule, he was assigned to be in charge of Chikuzen province, which is modern day Fukuoka.
 Takakage handed over rule of the family to Hidetoshi (Hideaki) and retired, moved to Mihara.
-Takakage refurbished Najima Castle (Japanese: 名島城 Najima Jō) and made it his own residence.
+Takakage refurbished Najima Castle and made it his own residence.
 Kobayakawa died on June 12, 1597, at the age of 65.
 Due to the death of Kobayakawa in 1597, he is often excluded from the list of the Five Elders or referred as the 6th Elder.
-After his death his nephew, Mōri Terumoto, took his place on the council of Five Elders.
+After his death, Uesugi Kagekatsu took his place on the council of Five Elders.